AnonymousBiology/logistic_growth/README.md

 ![Logistic_function_plot-2](https://github.com/poppyjdw/logistic_growth/assets/150140489/8fd07039-c6eb-4b13-8779-de4c1cdbcda4)

 This plot shows that the model appears to fit quite closely to the actual data, suggesting that my estimated parameters are reasonably accurate.
 This can be further tested by comparing my estimated $N_0$ value, 986.5075, to the actual number of cells at t = 0, 879.
-My estimate is a bit off, but some disrepency is expected given that the model represents the line of best fit through all the data point, which might not all follow this trend perfectly.
+My estimate is a bit off, but some discrepancy is expected given that the model represents the line of best fit through all the data point, which might not all follow this trend perfectly.
 Nevertheless, having an $N_0$ in a similar range shows that the parameters are reasonably representative of the data.

 ## Question 2